 Input Parameter Description Remote MAC Address MAC address of the remote interface on which the remote MEP is configured.
 The MAC address has the format aaaa.bbbb.cccc ; the default is 0000.0000.0000.
 CFM frames are distinguishable by EtherType and, for multicast messages, by MAC address.
 Domain Name Domain name for the remote MEP.
-VLAN ID VLAN ID on which to apply the remote MAC address.
+Option 1 Select VLAN option for a VLAN configuration and Service option for service configuration.
+VLAN ID 1 VLAN ID on which to apply the remote MAC address.
 The VLAN ID range is from 1 to 4094.